-about nine months ago by Lisa Respers France - CNN
+about eleven months ago by Lisa Respers France - CNN

 Green Day singer Billie Joe Armstrong is offering an explanation as to why his band's performance went on as scheduled right after an acrobat plunged to his death on the same stage.